Ellenorwang/Pet/README.md

 Comment Section: Shows user comments on various posts.

+Friends Section (New)
+The friends section displays a grid of user and pet avatars.
+Hovering over a card enlarges the image for better visibility.
+Clicking on a friend’s profile opens their detailed profile page.

+Explore Other Posts (New)
+This section features a grid of trending posts with dynamic background images fetched from Contentful.
+Each post card includes a hover effect that dims the background and highlights the post title.
+Clicking on a post opens the full content view.

 The development process began with planning and setup, where the architecture was defined, and Next.js was chosen for its server-side rendering benefits alongside Contentful for CMS integration.
 Component development followed, focusing on building reusable components for the dashboard and implementing a flexible API fetch mechanism using useEffect and client.getEntries().